menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 1. In the Object browser, select the server for which you want to manage properties.

-2. From the menu bar, select Server, Properties.
+2. From the menu bar, select :guilabel:`Server --> Properties`.

-3. Location.
+Location
   Type a location.

-4. Click Apply or OK.
+4. Click :guilabel:`Apply` or :guilabel:`OK`.

 Server Info
 -----------

 This command opens a dialog box that shows information about the history and status of the currently selected server in the Management Console.
 This includes such things as the server's IP Address, operating system, number of requests & replies received, total uptime, and the number of master and slave zones it has.
 This command is only available when a server is selected in the Management Console.

-In the Object List, right-click on the desired server name and, from the shortcut menu, select Server Info.
+In the Object List, right-click on the desired server name and, from the shortcut menu, select :guilabel:`Server Info`.

 .. figure:: ../../images/console-dns-server-info.png
   :width: 70%